67P/hubot-kredits/README.md

 ### Zoom

-The Zoom integation creates contributions for meeting participations.
+The Zoom integration creates contributions for meeting participations.

 Every meeting that is longer than 15 minutes and with more than 2 participants will be registered.
 An optional meeting whitelist can be configured to create contributions only for specific meetings.